Is Stress Ruining Your Relationship?

 Sometimes, after long stressful days what we need is a period of time alone to reset, recollect ourselves, and reorient to being at home.
 This can be extremely difficult for partners whose boundaries are drastically different from one another.

 If you are a “reacher” and always down for attention, but your partner tends to retreat when stressed or tired you can help them by giving them some alone time to process their day and feelings.
-This will help avoid conflict and maintain a healthy relationship.
+This will help avoid conflict and maintain a healthy, happy marriage.

 Stressful situations often cause us to forego certain routines: relationship care routines, self-care routines, and professional routines.
 We NEED these routines to feel normal, be successful, and feel a sense of security in ourselves and our partner.

 If you and your partner try to keep a regular date night once a week, do everything you can to maintain that routine.
-That means if you’re stuck at home, bring date night home.
+That means if you can’t go out, bring date night home.
 You can light candles, cook an easy meal together, and find a fun activity to do.

-These are just a few ways that maintaining routines can help protect your relationship in times of stress.
+These are just a couple of ways that maintaining routines can help protect your relationship in times of stress.

 We can all be guilty of bringing external stressors into our interpersonal relationships.
 The more stressful things become the more it impacts our day to day with our loved ones.
 Eventually, we find ourselves snapping at our partners, angry at them for little things.